-The case where $j_t=i_{t-1}=0$ is again easy to handle, since the long and the short position cancel out and we are in scenario~B at the end of the $(t+1)$-st period.
+The case where $j_t=i_{t}=0$ is again easy to handle, because the long and the short position cancel out and we are in scenario~B at the end of the $(t+1)$-st period.

-Thus at time~$u$ we are either in scenario~A or scenario~B, which proves the assertion if $\sigma_1=-1$.
+Thus after we have traded at time~$u$ we are either in scenario~A or scenario~B, which proves the assertion if $\sigma_1=-1$.

 The proof for $\sigma_1=1$ is similar.
-We will first show that at the end of the second period we can either be in scenario~A or scenario~B, and the statement of the proposition then follows by induction exactly as in the case $\sigma_1=-1$.
+We will first show that after trading at time 1 we can either be in scenario~A or scenario~B, and the statement of the proposition then follows by induction exactly as in the case $\sigma_1=-1$.

 First we assume that $j_1>0$.
 Then, if the option $C_1(K_{1,j})$ expires out of the money, we are in scenario~A; otherwise we go short in the underlying and have

 which corresponds to scenario~B. If $j_1=0$, then we also have that $k_{j,1} =\epsilon$, and hence we are in scenario~B. \end{proof}